Amjad Bobby: Early life and career

 He was born in Amritsar, British India in 1942.
 His father wanted him to be a clerk but he preferred to become a film music composer.
-His first film as a music director was Aik Nagina (1969) and the song "Dil nahi toe koi sheesha koi pathar hi milay" in Ahmed Rushdi's voice gained him some recognition.
+His first film as a music director was Aik Nagina (1969), whose song "Dil nahi toe koi sheesha koi pathar hi milay" in Ahmed Rushdi's voice gained him some recognition.

 "Initially, like all musicians, he achieved fame after struggling and assisted renowned musicians like A. Hameed, Nashad, Nisar Bazmi, Khwaja Khurshid Anwar and Rasheed Attre."
-Amjad Bobby had little success in the decade of the 1970s.
+Amjad Bobby had little success in the 1970s.
 His first hit song was "Kajra lagana chor do, sawan ka rukh badal jaye ga", sung by great singer Mehdi Hassan for movie Ansoo Aur Sholay.
 Later he composed music of movie Aik Nagina with two super hit songs "Beena tera naam" and "Tere bin raha jaye naa".

-The decade of the 1980s brought luck for Amjad Bobby and he gave many great film songs to the Pakistani film industry.
+The decade of the 1980s brought luck for Amjad Bobby and he gave many great songs to the Pakistani film industry.
 His success continued till his death in 2005.